 The Board's proposed amendments to Regulation Z are significant and would create heightened disclosure requirements for creditors offering closed-end mortgages as well as HELOCs.
 These amendments are consistent with recent legislation such as the CARD Act, which indicates a growing sentiment of the Congress in favor of stricter disclosure requirements in the consumer lending context.
 They bring into focus the Board's efforts to curb some of the lending practices that have been perceived as contributing to the current financial crisis.
-We also believe that the Board staff would like these proposed amendments to show Congress and others that the Board is the appropriate regulator to enforce the consumer finance laws, rather than the Consumer Financial Protection Agency proposed by the Administration and being considered by the Congress.
+These proposed amendments may also be an effort by the Board's staff to show Congress and others that the Board is the appropriate regulator to enforce the consumer finance laws, rather than the Consumer Financial Protection Agency proposed by the Obama Administration and being considered by the Congress.